-Forward-looking statements are statements about the future and are inherently uncertain, and are necessarily based upon a number of estimates and assumptions that are also uncertain.
-Although the Company believes that the expectations reflected in such forward-looking statements are reasonable, such statements involve risks and uncertainties, and undue reliance should not be placed on such statements.
-Forward-looking statements, including financial outlooks, are intended to provide information about management's current plans and expectations regarding future operations, including without limitation, future financing requirements, and may not be appropriate for other purposes.
-The Company's actual results could differ materially from those anticipated in the forward-looking statements contained in this Annual Report as a result of numerous known and unknown risks and uncertainties, including, but not limited to:
+Forward-looking information includes statements about the future and are inherently uncertain, and are necessarily based upon a number of estimates and assumptions that are also uncertain.
+Although the Company believes that the expectations reflected in such forward-looking information are reasonable, such statements involve risks and uncertainties, and undue reliance should not be placed on such statements.
+Forward-looking information, including financial outlooks, are intended to provide information about management's current plans and expectations regarding future operations, including without limitation, future financing requirements, and may not be appropriate for other purposes.
+The Company's actual results could differ materially from those anticipated in the forward-looking information contained in this Management's Discussion and Analysis of Financial Condition and Results of Operations (this "MD&A") as a result of numerous known and unknown risks and uncertainties, including, but not limited to: